ca-gip/kubi-cli/Readme.md

 Kubi-cli is a Kubernetes IAM authentication client aloow you to consume securely ( eg: without skipping tls verification) Kubi token.

+# Versioning
+Since version v0.24.0, we have decided to modify the naming of versions for ease of reading and understanding.

+Example: v0.24.0 means that the operator was developed for Kubernetes version 1.24 and that the last 0 corresponds to the various patches we have made to the operator.

 ## Usage

 You can simple call `kubi` with `-h` parameter.